Rokyyz/Reddit_replica/README.md

 - **Algorithm Design:** The algorithm for following or unfollowing a user involves database manipulation (addition/removal from followed users list) and response generation, all of which are well-defined steps executed to perform the desired action.

 ## Unfollow_users system (SC4)

+Similarly with the like system, the unfollow system relates back to the follow system, a user should have the right to unfollow a person, thus indicating a loss in interest or the disliking of that influencer.
+By unfollowing a person the user also will not have the posts appear in their personalized feed, and they will be able to see this change in their profile in the following users section

 1. **Route Definition:**
    ```python